- August 19, 2024

 - The game features a great soundtrack with many enjoyable tracks that complement the gameplay.

-- The pixel art style and visuals are appealing, providing a unique aesthetic for the rhythm game genre.
+- The pixel art style and visuals are appealing, providing a fresh aesthetic in the rhythm game genre.

 - The game offers a decent challenge, especially for experienced players, and has potential for improvement with regular updates.